zemirco/lockit-sendmail/README.md

 A user has forgotten his password and would like to create a new one.
 He enters his email address and an email with a link containing a secret token is sent to his email address.
-The `emailForgotPassword` object from `config.js` is used to generate the content.

 ```js
 var email = new Email('emailForgotPassword');